joxeankoret/diaphora/README.md

 You can check the tutorial https://github.com/joxeankoret/diaphora/blob/master/doc/diaphora_help.pdf

+## Wiki

+If you are looking to how to automate the export or diffing process, or you want to speed operations, etc...
+You might want to take a look to the [wiki](https://github.com/joxeankoret/diaphora/wiki) where such questions are answered.

 ## Screenshots

 Diaphora finding the exact function where a vulnerability was patched in CVE-2020-1350: